 So the past few days, instead of reading, I’ve delved once again into wargaming.

-A few days ago was released “War in the East” which should be a wargamer dream coming true and probably the best computer simulation ever created.
+A few days ago “War in the East” was released, which should be a wargamer dream coming true and probably the best computer simulation ever created.
 It’s quite expensive but it’s THE wargame.
 World War II and the signature German-Soviet war.
 Whose scale is only surpassed by “War in the Pacific”, a game done by the same company and with a long history.
 Here’s the counter density from the middle of the main campaign.

 But while looking for the most “epic” wargame ever created I’ve also found out that there is a series of boardgames called “Operational Combat Series” (OCS) that are fully simulated on PC through an open source program called Vassal, and also reputed to be the best operational system available.
 This program, on its own, just gives you the map and counters to play, but on the site’s publisher there are free downloads for all the rulebooks manuals and scenarios.
 Meaning that if you’re crazy enough you have all that is needed to *play* on PC.